 This is especially true for Facebook fundraising, which has not one but four different payout methods for nonprofits.

-There are four channels used to facilitate Facebook fundraiser payout.
+Facebook uses four channels used to facilitate payout for Facebook fundraisers and Challenges.
 These channels are:

 As far as which channel will process donations to your nonprofit, that depends on two things: whether you register directly with Facebook’s fundraising tools and where your nonprofit is located.

-Your nonprofit has the choice to register directly with Facebook Payments or be opted-in to the alternative channel offered in your location.
+Your nonprofit has the choice to register directly with Meta Pay or be opted-in to the alternative channel offered in your location.

-There are key differences between how payments are processed with each method, so it’s important to conduct research for your organization and opt-in to the channel that best fits your needs.
-For example, while Facebook Payments operates on a bi-weekly timeline, Network and PayPal have a payout timeline ranging anywhere from 15 to 90 days.
-And, while Payments has the potential to provide donor information as well as fundraiser information, the other channels do not.
+There are key differences between how payments are processed with each method, so it’s important to conduct research and choose the channel that best fits your needs.
+For example, while Meta Pay operates on a bi-weekly timeline, Network for Good and PayPal have a payout timeline ranging anywhere from 15 to 90 days.
+And, while Meta Pay can provide donor information as well as fundraiser information, the other channels do not.

-For the purposes of this guide, we’re going to take a deep-dive on two of these payout paths: Network for Good and Facebook Payments.
-This is because Network for Good and Facebook Payments are the payout methods available to nonprofits in the U.S. and, in the case of Payments, the channel we recommend your organization register with.
+Let’s take a deep dive into two of these payout paths: Network for Good and Meta Pay.
+This is because Network for Good and Meta Pay are the payout methods available to nonprofits in the U.S. and, in the case of Meta Pay, the channel we recommend your organization registers with.

-Now that we’ve covered the basics of each payout method, let’s look closer at payment processing through Facebook Payments and Network for Good.
+Now that we’ve covered the basics of each payout method, let’s look closer at payment processing through Meta Pay and Network for Good.